Building Condition Surveys Explained: How To Use Digital Twins For Better Context & Documentation

 1. Preliminary survey

-A broad and initial condition assessment is conducted at the early stages of a project or inspection.
+A broad and initial facilities condition assessment is conducted at the early stages of a project or inspection.
 It is used to collect adequate data to prepare drawings of the area to be used for planning and design.
 This includes the exterior and interior surveys, without getting into the details.
 It is generally quicker and less expensive than a detailed survey.

 2. Detailed survey